sashacorp/casa-di-max/README.md

 ## To Do

-1. Stripe
-2. /cats & /dogs
-3. Adjust the landing section
-4. Add donate page
+1. Solve the partial hydration problem